 Computer access assignment, 5 points - click on the Assignments tab in Blackboard.
-Due to Blackboard only by September 14 at 11:00 pm.
+Due to Blackboard only by at 11:00 pm on January 29.
 No points will be assessed until this assignment is completed.

-Course guidelines acknowledgement, 20 points = click on Assignments tab in Blackboard.
-Due by September 12 at 11:00 p.m. to Blackboard and Turnitin.
+Course guidelines acknowledgement, 20 points - click on Assignments tab in Blackboard.
+Due by January 29 at 11:00 p.m. to Blackboard and Turnitin.
 This assignment requires that you send an email to the instructor in Blackboard and register in Turnitin for this course in order to get these points.
 Plagiarism file upload assignment, 15 points - click on the Assignments tab in Blackboard.
-Due to Blackboard and Turnitin by September 14 at 11:00 pm.
+Due to Blackboard and Turnitin by January 29 at 11:00 pm.

 Syllabus SLO upload assignment, 15 points - click on the Assignments tab in Blackboard.
-Due to Blackboard and Turnitin by September 14 at 11:00 p.m.
+Due to Blackboard and Turnitin by January 29 at 11:00 p.m.

 Introduction posting to discussion board: 10 points - click on the Discussions tab in Blackboard.
-Due by September 14 at 11:00 p.m.
+Due by January 31 at 11:00 p.m.

 Primary sources discussion assignment: 50 points - click on the Discussions tab in Blackboard.
-First thread due by September 20.
-Final thread due by September 24.
+First thread due by February 1 or a 0 will be assessed.
+Final thread due by February 6.

-Quizzes: 15 chapter quizzes, 15 points each 180 points - 3 of the 15-point quizzes can be skipped or the points you earn on them would be counted as extra credit.
+Quizzes: 15 chapter quizzes, 15 points each-180 points - 3 of the 15-point quizzes can be skipped or the points you earn on them would be counted as extra credit.
 So if you start attending the class late and miss an early quiz or two it will not affect your final score, though you will miss out on some extra points.
 Final grades are calculated by adding up total points.
 These quizzes are based on material in the chapter readings and are randomly selected by the computer from textbook and instructor-generated questions.
 Read ALL the material in each chapter of the textbook as quiz questions can come from any of the sections in the readings and graphs.
 It is important for success on the mid-term and final exams that you consider any quiz questions that you do not understand.
-So after the quiz take the time to jot down points that you didn't understand and look up the material in the textbook, making notes for yourself.
+So, after the quiz take the time to jot down points that you didn't understand and look up the material in the textbook, making notes for yourself.
 Ask the instructor if you cannot locate a particular answer in your textbook.
 You are allowed two attempts for each quiz.
 Each quiz is 15 multiple choice questions, and you will have a set number of minutes to answer those 15 questions.
-A quiz must be completed once you start it so be sure you have a quiet, uninterrupted space to take it.
+A guiz must be completed once you start it so be sure you have a quiet, uninterrupted space to take it.
 PAY ATTENTION TO THE COUNTDOWN CLOCK.
 This warning also pertains to the midterm and final exam.
-Inform the instructor immediately by email in Blackboard or at kgreenmysu@yahoo.com if technical difficulties prevent you from finishing your quiz.
+Inform the instructor immediately by email in Blackboard or at kgreenmvsu@yahoo.com if technical difficulties prevent you from finishing your quiz.
 She can access the system to verify this and can reset the quiz.
 This will not be done if you wait to inform her of the problem.

 MIDTERM EXAM, 100 POINTS, cumulative from Chapters 15-19, 21 and 22.
-Due by October 5 at 5:00 p.m.
+Due by March 7 at 11:00 p.m.

-Primary sources discussion: 75 points - First discussion thread due by November 5 or a 0 will be assessed.
-Discussion closes November 14 at 11:00 p.m.
+Primary sources discussion: 75 points - First discussion thread due by March 20 or a 0 will be assessed.
+Discussion closes March 27 at 11:00 p.m.
 Click on the Assignment and Discussions tab in Blackboard which will be open after the midterm.
 Your first thread must be submitted to turnitin.